 - You probably have an iPhone.
 Which country is Apple in?

 - You probably love YouTube (I do!).
 Which country is Google in?

 - You probably live in the modern world which relies on oil for everything.
 Everything.
 What country is ExxonMobil in?

 - Your doctor probably over-prescribes you with too many medications to count.
 Or maybe this is happening to someone you know.
 What country is Johnson & Johnson in?
 Pfizer?
 Amgen?

 - You probably saw a movie recently.
 What country is Hollywood in?

-Mega-corporations are the new empires and our nations are their colonies
+Mega-corporations are the new empires and our nations are the new colonies

 The reason the yuan was allowed to be pegged to the dollar for so long is that the largest corporations in the world wanted it that way.
-But you probably figured it out by now.
+You probably figured it out by now.

 Empires without Borders